dabapps/django-readers/docs/tutorial.md

 ## Requirement 4: include a count of published books with each publisher

-Now, the client wants to include a count of how many books each publisher has published alongside the name of the publisher.
+Now, the client wants you to include a count of how many books each publisher has published alongside the name of the publisher.
 How would we accomplish this with `django-readers`?

 So far, we've only seen two types of value inside a spec: strings (representing the name of a field on the model) and dictionaries with string keys and list values (representing a relationship to another model).

 But we can also completely customise the spec to do whatever we want.
-This is how `django-readers` scales conceptually from very simple to arbitrarily complex requirements.
+This is how `django-readers` scales to accomodate to arbitrarily complex requirements.

 `django-readers` comes with a library of functions that can be used to add commonly-used aggregations to a spec, such as counting related objects.
-We add these to a spec using the same single-key-dictionary syntax.
+These are included in a spec using the same single-key-dictionary syntax as we've already seen for relationships:

 ```python hl_lines="10"
 from django_readers import pairs, specs